-330.1.5.1.
-Nesting and Feeding Habitat
+330.1.5.1 Nesting and Feeding Habitat

-1. All 67 oceanic bird species (such as shearwaters and petrels found in the Ocean SAMP area) are among the most vulnerable birds on Earth to climate change because they don't raise many young each year, they face challenges from a rapidly changing marine ecosystem, and they nest on islands that may be flooded as sea level rises (U.S.FWS 2010).

-- 2. Those species that are found in the Ocean SAMP area that nest in coastal habitats are also vulnerable to sea level rise from climate change (U.S.FWS 2010).
-For example, piping plovers (federally threatened) and least terns (state threatened) could lose critical beach nesting habitat (pers. comm., P. Paton, URI).
-Vulnerable species that nest in salt marsh habitats in the Northeast include saltmarsh sharp-tailed sparrows (this species is only found nesting in Northeastern salt marshes), seaside sparrows, and willet (pers. comm., P. Paton, URI).
-Finally, species that nest on the ground on low offshore islands (e.g., roseate terns, federally listed as endangered, and common tern) would be extremely vulnerable to sea level rise and loss of critical nesting habitat, for example, that of Great Salt Pond on Block Island, which is a regionally important migratory shorebird stopover site (pers. comm., P. Paton, URI). - 3.
+- 1. All 67 oceanic bird species (such as shearwaters and petrels found in the Ocean SAMP area) are among the most vulnerable birds on Earth to climate change because they don't raise many young each year; they face challenges from a rapidly changing marine ecosystem; and they nest on islands that may be flooded as sea level rises (USFWS 2010). - 2.
+Those species that are found in the Ocean SAMP area that nest in coastal habitats are also vulnerable to sea level rise from climate change (USFWS 2010).
+For example, Piping Plovers (federally threatened) and Least Terns (State Threatened) could lose critical beach nesting habitat (pers. comm., P. Paton, URI).- Vulnerable species that nest in salt marsh habitats in the Northeast include Saltmarsh Sharp-tailed Sparrows (this species is only found nesting in Northeastern salt marshes), Seaside Sparrows, and Willet (pers. comm., P. Paton, URI). -Finally, species that nest on the ground on low offshore islands (e.g., Roseate Terns federally listed as endangered, and Common Tern) would be extremely vulnerable to sea level rise and loss of critical nesting habitat, for example, Great Salt Pond on Block Island which is a regionally important migratory shorebird stop over site (pers. comm., P. Paton, URI). - 3.
 Coastal wetlands provide critical stopover habitat for migratory shorebirds that pass through the Ocean SAMP area.
 Most shorebird species forage on beaches and mudflats, or in low salt marshes (Koch and Paton 2009).
 Rhode Island provides valuable stopover habitat for a wide array of migratory species, particularly in the fall for species that breed throughout the tundra of Canada/Alaska and stop in Rhode Island and coastal New England to refuel before heading farther south to the southern U.S., Caribbean, and South America (pers. comm., P. Paton, URI).
-Beaches (e.g., Napatree Spit) and coastal ponds (Trustom Pond, Goosewing, and Ninigret) provide useful foraging habitat for these long- and short-distance migrants.
+Beaches (e.g., Napatree Spit) and coastal ponds (Trustom Pond, Goosewing, Ninigret) provide useful foraging habitat for these long- and short-distance migrants.
 Loss of this foraging habitat to sea level rise could have major impacts on shorebird populations. (pers. comm., P. Paton, URI).

-330.1.5.2.
-Food Availability
+330.1.5.2 Food Availability

 1. Many of the seabirds that prey on fish and plankton are likely to have their food supply reduced or relocated if the predicted effects of climate change on lower trophic levels occur (Daunt et al. 2006; Frederiksen et al. 2006).
-There is no data on seabird impacts in the Ocean SAMP as a result of changes in food supply, but there is evidence elsewhere.
+There is no data on seabird impacts in the Ocean

+SAMP as a result of changes in food supply, but there is evidence elsewhere.
 The natural climate variability of El Niño Southern Oscillation (ENSO) events has provided insight into how sea surface temperature variation can result in significant change in the marine ecosystem.
-The population of sooty shearwaters and common murres off the west coast of North America greatly declined due to starvation during the 1997-1998 ENSO event (Mathews-Amos and Berntson 1999).
-Cormorants and pelicans experienced mass mortalities during the 1982-1983 ENSO event that were attributed to reduced nutrients in surface waters leading to decreased primary and secondary production (Glynn 1988).
-The common murre is a frequent winter visitor to the Ocean SAMP region.
-Double-crested cormorants are a common breeding species in Rhode Island (nesting in Narragansett Bay), and great cormorants are common in winter months in coastal Rhode Island.
+The population of Sooty Shearwaters and Common Murres off the west coast of North America greatly declined due to starvation during the 1997-98 ENSO event (Mathews-Amos and Berntson 1999).
+Cormorants and pelicans experienced mass mortalities during the 1982-1983 ENSO event which were attributed to reduced nutrients in surface waters leading to decreased primary and secondary production (Glynn 1988)CRMC 2000).
+The Common Murre is a frequent winter visitor to the Ocean SAMP region.
+Double-crested Cormorants are a common breeding species in Rhode Island (nesting in Narragansett Bay), and Great Cormorants are common in winter months in coastal Rhode Island.

-330.1.5.3.
-Breeding
+330.1.5.3 Breeding